multani/gcp-changelog/content/cloud-composer/index.md

     ### Fixed

-    **Serverless for Apache Spark:** Fixed a bug in Dataproc Batches that occasionally caused higher latency. before an application was started.
+    **Serverless for Apache Spark:** Fixed a bug in Dataproc Batches that occasionally caused higher latency before an application was started.

     Generative AI on Vertex AI
     --------------------------